Skip to content

 -v, --verbose Enable verbose logging

--q, --quiet Print lint violations, but nothing else
+-q, --quiet Print diagnostics, but nothing else

--s, --silent Disable all logging (but still exit with status code "1" upon detecting lint violations)
+-s, --silent Disable all logging (but still exit with status code "1" upon

 For help with a specific command, see: `ruff help <command>`.